 Rishikesh has long been a spiritual centre.
 It is said that the sage Raibhya Rishi did severe penance here and as a reward, God appeared to him in the form of Hrishikesh, hence the name.
 Rishikesh has numerous ashrams, some of which are internationally recognized as centers of philosophical studies, yoga and meditation.
 An international yoga week is organized here every year by Uttarakhand Tourism between 2nd and 7th of February.
 For the adventurous, there are opportunities for white water rafting on the Ganga.
 The climate here is continental type but its location in the foot hills gives it a pleasant weather throughout the year.
 One can visit Rishikesh any time of the year.

-Place to Visit in Rishikesh with short Descriptions:
+Places to Visit in Rishikesh with Short Descriptions:

 Triveni Ghat is situated at the confluence of three holy rivers – Ganges, Yamuna and Saraswati.
 As per Hindu Epics and Puranas, this place was visited by Lord Krishna when he got hurt by the arrow of a hunter.
 The site holds great spiritual relevance and is frequented by countless devotees every year.
 It is believed that people who take a bath here will get rid of all their sins and achieve salvation.